Found 2779 Hypotheses across 278 Pages (0.005 seconds)

 "This paper presents an exploratory attempt to solve the problem of how to infer traits for which no direct material evidence remains."
 The author suggests that the archeologically defined community pattern can predict several sociocultural traits.
 Results support this hypothesis.

-Related Hypotheses Cite More By Author - Reputational punishments will be positively correlated with higher sociopolitical complexity, including more external trade, food storage, and more dependence on animal husbandry.Garfield, Zachary H. - Norm violations and punishments across human societies, 2023 - 2 Variables
+8. Material punishments will be positively correlated to economic socioecological variables, including more external trade, food storage, and higher dependence on animal husbandry.Garfield, Zachary H. - Norm violations and punishments across human societies, 2023 - 2 Variables

 This study uses Bayesian phylogenetic regression modelling across 131 largely non-industrial societies to test how variation of punishment is impacted by social, economic, and political organization.
 The authors focus on the presence of norm violations and types of punishments, and explores their relationships.
 The norm violations include adultery, rape, religious violations, food violations, and war cowardice.
 While the types of punishment are reputational, material, physical, or education.
 This study suggests a hypothesis for each type of punishment in relation to socioecological variables.